Both Girls and Boys Can Wear Pink

 Pink and green spell fun and boundless energy.

-- Nike Internationalist (Peat Moss/Olive Flak/Digital Pink) - Initially introduced as running shoes, the Nike Internationalist sneakers are now beautiful lifestyle shoes with an array of eye-catching colorways.
+- Nike Internationalist (Peat Moss/Olive Flak/Digital Pink) - Initially introduced as running shoes, the Internationalist sneakers from Nike are now beautiful lifestyle shoes with an array of eye-catching colorways.
 The shoes retained that retro feel with the mix of suede, nylon, and mesh for the uppers.

 This edition features uppers of mostly green ranging from peat to olive.
 Pink hues cover the Nike logos on the tongues, plastic overlay on the heels, and part of the midsoles.